RDW213/PgSQL-in-Python---Demo/README.md

 # PgSQL-in-Python---Demo

-The Python codes aims to make a demonstartion on folling tasks :
+The Python codes aims to make a demonstartion on following tasks in PgSQL :

-Create a relational database containing three tables
+1:Create a relational database containing three tables

-Populate the database using the INSERT command
+2:Populate the database using the INSERT command

-Create integrity constraints on the tables created
+3:Create integrity constraints on the tables created

-Create queries that retrieve information from the database
+4:Create queries that retrieve information from the database